Increasing sales on Wish through filters for product reviews.

 Wish has a wide range of users from all over the world.
-Though there is no perfect design for everyone, a recruiter from Wish answered the following questions to help me shape my research activity:
+Though there is no perfect design for everyone, a recruiter from Wish answered the following questions to help me shape my research activity and understand users:

 Lower-Middle class individuals who care more about prices than branded goods.
 Wish is available on both mobile app and online website, but most of the transactions are performed on the mobile app.